andrewjahn/AndysBrainBook/docs/FIR/FIR_Overview.rst

 .. figure:: 00_Nee_FIR.png

 In any case, this type of analysis can be a useful supplement to the more widely-used single-parameter hemodynamic response function model.
 The drawbacks, however, are that the analysis can be less powerful; fMRI data is already very noisy as it is, and trying to divide it even further into single time-points may lead nowhere - at that scale, it is even easier to overfit the data and model noise instead of the signal.
 Group analyses are also more complicated, as you will ideally want to select a single time-point (or subset of time-points).
-The more time-points you analyze at the group level, the more test you will need to control for.
+The more time-points you analyze at the group level, the more tests you will need to control for.

 Next Steps
 **********